jrenato/godot-roll-a-ball/docs/medium-priorities.md

 For now, I'll just reload the current scene when the player enters the `DeathArea`.
 I'll add the respawn logic later.

 Then I went back to the Level scene and added a `CollisionShape` node as a child of the `DeathArea` node.
-I set it as a 200.0 x 1.0 x 200.0 BoxShape.
-Yes, it's a very big box, but it's just a placeholder for now.
-I can fine tune it later.
+I set it as `WorldBoundaryShape3D`.
+According to the [docs](https://docs.godotengine.org/en/latest/classes/class_worldboundaryshape3d.html), it works like an infinite plane, and can be used for endless flat floors.
+Perfect.

 Finally, I moved the `DeathArea` node a little bit below the level, setting it's transform to `0.0 x -7.0 x 0.0`.